EOEPCA/system-description/docs/resources/catalogue.md

 ## Description

-> The main Use Cases for the Resource Catalogue are described below.
->
 > Use Cases are:
 > * Publish Metadata.
 This Metadata can be an input or output for the ADES ( Application Deployment & Execution Service).
 > * Publish Product.
 Metadata relating to a product and containing a reference to that product.